spark-mv/cdn/install.md

 # Overview

-This is a step-by-step guide to adding HolaCDN to your website.
-The is a two-step process:
+Enabling HolaCDN on your website is a two-step process, which can be completed in 15 minutes:

 1. Add the JS to your site and collect FREE user experience statistics.
 2. Enable HolaCDN and measure user experience and cost improvements.

-The entire implementation can be completed in 15 minutes.

-If you have any questions during implementation, please email cdn-help [at] hola [dot] or skype:holacdn.com
+If you have any questions, email cdn-help [at] hola [dot] or skype:holacdn.com

 # *Step 1: Collect user experience statistics (FREE)*

 # 1. Create an account

-If you didn’t do so already, create an account on [https://holacdn.com](https://holacdn.com/), and note your customer ID which was sent to you following the registration.
+If you didn’t do so already, create [a HolaCDN account] (https://holacdn.com/), and note your customer ID which was sent to you following the registration.

-On the HolaCDN customer portal, you will be able to view user experience statistics such as video start time, buffering, video quality and other settings.
-You will also be able to configure your HolaCDN system.
+On the HolaCDN portal, you can configure your HolaCDN system and see user experience statistics such as video start time, buffering, video quality and more.
+Curious?
+Visit the [demo account] (https://github.com/hola/cdn/blob/master/stats_install.md#curious-login-to-the-demo-account-for-live-data)

-In order to see a live portal account, login to the [demo account] (http://bit.ly/HolaCDNPortalDemo) with user: portal_demo@hola.org, password: holacdn.

 # 2. Add Hola JS to your website